-- Ideally you want a temperature controlled soldering iron set to between 315°C-375°C (lead free will require the higher temperatures).
+- Ideally you want a temperature controlled soldering iron set to between 365°C-400°C (lead free will require the higher temperatures).
 Solder melts at substantially lower temperatures but you need to make sure the component gets hot enough to allow the solder to flow into the joint you are creating.

-- Heat transfer is key - make sure to keep you tip clean and tinned throughout the process.
+- Heat transfer is key - make sure to keep you solder tip clean and tinned throughout the process.
 Use a damp heat resistant sponge or brass/steel shavings to clean off excess solder and residue.

 Step One - Assembly

 Assuming you have already removed the control plate from your guitar, assemble the components as per the below photo.
 The two CTS pots need to be facing each other.
 The pot nearest the switch is the volume control while the second pot is the tone control.
 With regards to the switch, it doesnt matter which way it sits in the control plate - it will work the same whichever way round you place it.
-However, it is common practice to have the "plate" side or the spring (if using a CRL switch) facing the strings (as if the plate was installed inside the guitar ie. upside down).
-While it doesnt matter electrically, it does make it easier to wire with the spring facing the other way.

-Step Two - Ground
+Step Two - Grounding

-Step Three - The capacitor
+Step Three - Wiring a Telecaster Switch

-There are a few ways of doing this - the easiest method is to use a single wire running from the top of the switch continuously to the input lug on the volume pot.
+The easiest method is to use a single wire running from the top of the switch continuously to the input lug on the volume pot.
 Using the cream cloth wire provided, pull the cloth back 5cm or so until you have enough bare wire underneath.
 Follow the below 3 way switch wiring schematic and solder the end of the wire to the furthest switch terminal (lug 1 on the diagram), then lug 2, then 7 and finally 8.